Toucaan/toucaan.docs/docs/fundamentals/architecture.md

 ```

 The `mkdir` command above will create all the folders necessary for you to start working with [intrinsic design](https://toucaan.com).
-These folders will carry ALL THE STYLES necessary for your application's **multiple frontends**.
+These folders will carry ALL THE CSS necessary for your application's **multiple frontends**.

-This chapter is complete.
-Head over to the next step and set up [a css router](router.md) for your application?

-## Quick Overview
+### Quick Overview

-### The Architecture

 Here is what the folder structure looks like:

 ![Toucaan architecture](./img/toucaan-folders.jpg)

-This is how css will be organized within the framework folders of Toucaan created for your application:
+This is how Toucaan organizes all css pertaining to your application's presentation layer within the framework itself.

 ```bash
 project-root